aaditya-1219/gym_reg/README.md

-Basic website that has a registration form for a Gym.
+Basic website that has a registration form for a gym.
 Made using Node.js and Express